cosmos72/gomacro/doc/quasiquote.md

 when compiling quasiquotations, with the difference that Go is not homoiconic.

 In practice, the lack of homoiconicity means that standard textbook quasiquotation algorithms for Common Lisp are not directly applicable to Go.
-Some examples will clarify the last statement:
+Some examples will clarify this last statement:

-In Common Lisp the textbook quasiquotation algorithms, as for example http://www.lispworks.com/documentation/HyperSpec/Body/02_df.htm recursively visit the input AST, producing an output AST that does **not** contain `` ` `` `,` or `,@` at the price of typically producing "ugly" output, i.e. significantly different from the input.
+In Common Lisp the textbook quasiquotation algorithms, as for example http://www.lispworks.com/documentation/HyperSpec/Body/02_df.htm recursively visit the input AST, producing an output AST that does **not** contain `` ` `` `,` or `,@` at the price of typically producing output significantly different from the input.
 Examples:

 * `` `(+ x ,y)`` is typically expanded to the equivalent source code: `(list '+ 'x y)` - to verify it, try ``(macroexpand '`(+ x ,y))`` in a Common Lisp REPL
 * `` `(x ,y)`` is typically expanded to the equivalent `(list 'x y)`